 A novel in the literary fiction genre.
-Magic, ghosts, teleportation, and a man that turns into the bear weave themselves into elements of tragedy, madness, and love.
+Magic, criminals, teleportation, and a man that turns into the bear weave themselves into elements of tragedy, madness, and love.
 The story echoes themes from Hamlet and Beauty and the Beast.

 “Madness in great ones must not unwatched go.” -Hamlet (Act 3, Scene 1)

 Dr. Ophelia Levine is many things.
 A professor of astronomy, an expert on black holes, and insane.
 The stigma of her insanity frustrates her career aspirations, her marriage, and her relationship with her father.
-When a pirate lord known as The Bear appears in her father’s house demanding payment for a secret debt, she sees an opportunity to leave.
+When a criminal known as The Bear appears in her father’s house demanding payment for a secret debt, she sees an opportunity to leave.